lino-framework/welfare/docs/specs/cal.rst

 The **My events** table shows shows today's and all future appointments of the user who requests it.

+The list starts today and is sorted increasingly.

 Here is what it says for Alicia.

 >>> rt.login('alicia').show(cal.MyEntries, language='en')